GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 MARK: Interesting.
 You made an interesting point there.
 Very quickly, you work with third parties as well who also report, like basically, that traffic or something bad is happening in particular places?

 EMEKA: Yes, that's correct.
-So we also receive reports from third parties who are reporting attacks that they receive coming from the Google Cloud Platform.
+So we also receive reports from third parties who are reporting attacks that they receive coming from the Google Cloud.
 So it's a part of our duties, in addition to like protecting Cloud customers is to also take that into consideration.
 And basically, if you verify the report, because not everybody who tells you-- maybe they have some spiteful stuff.
 But you have to verify that it actually is a legitimate report.
 And if so, we also act on those as well.

 FRANCESC: Cool.
 So what about when people are hosting content that is fraudulent?
 So it's not really about what you are doing, but about what you're serving.
 So for instance, let's imagine like some private movie or stuff like that.